 Preventing legal action being taken by creditors

-The sooner you begin negotiations the better.
-If you allow a situation to spiral out of control, you may find that it’s impossible to reach a deal with creditors and you could face the situation of being asked to pay up immediately or face legal steps being taken.
-You can try and agree to a compromise such as a new repayment structure or set an extension date for payment.
+If you do fall behind with payment, try and achieve a compromise solution.
+Flexible negotiation is the key, and the sooner you begin negotiations the better.
+To have a better chance of reaching a deal and thereby avoiding legal action, don't let a situation spiral out of control.
+Creditors will norrmally give you fair warning of legal action and take various other steps to resolve the situation since it is costly and time consuming for them to sue.
+Try and agree a compromise such as a new repayment structure or set an extension date for payment.
 If you can persuade your supplier or creditor that your financial problems are short-term this may well be enough to allow the business relationship to continue.